lkodinsson/MARS/Basic/PHB.md

 #### Dying

-When a character is given the dying effect they are also given the unconscious effect.
+When a character is given the dying effect they are also become unconscious.
 At the start of each turn that a character is dying, they must make a fortitude check versus a difficulty equal to their negative health.
 If that character succeeds three times, they lose the dying condition, but remain unconscious.
 If they fail three times, they die.
 Criticals count as two successes, and grazes count as neither a success or failure.
 Successes and failures do not need to be consecutive.
 Stabilized characters remain at negative health.
 At the end of every round that a character is dying they lose one more health.

 #### Encumbered

 Encumbered characters are carrying too much.
-They get a disadvantage to both strength and dexterity, and halved speed.
+They get a disadvantage to both strength and dexterity, and have halved speed.

 #### Enhancement